 The LEC found that the demolition of the trees and shrubs were not completed by a certified arborist as required by the consent, and further, the work on the fence and disconnection of water hadn’t been approved by the Principal Certifying Authority as per the consent.
 As such, the work done did not lawfully constitute physical commencement of the development.

 Court of Appeal Judgment

 On appeal, the Court mostly agreed with the LEC’s judgment regarding the consent requirements.
-The Court, however, agreed with the developer’s submission stating that the removal of shrubs was not apart of Condition 44 which required an arborist for ‘pruning work and tree removal’.
-The Court held that the difference between tree and shrub was understood and as such there was no requirement for an arborist to complete such work lawfully in the consent.
+The Court, however, agreed with the developer’s submission stating that the removal of shrubs was not part of Condition 44 which required an arborist to carry out ‘pruning work and tree removal’.
+The Court held that the difference between ‘tree’ and ‘shrub’ was understood and as such there was no requirement for an arborist to complete such work lawfully as part of approval works in the consent.

 The council submitted the removal of the shrubs was a part of demolition work, and could not be completed without meeting multiple preconditions.
 The Court, however, treated the removal of the shrubs in the same manner as tree removal, deeming it as ‘construction work’.
 As a result, the Court held that the removal of shrubs were lawful works in accordance with the consent in providing the physical commencement and thus prevented the lapse of the consent.

 The removal of shrubs provides developers and landowners with an easy way to prevent the lapse of consent as it is deemed ‘construction works’.
 It must be noted that any removal of shrubs must still satisfy the terms of the consent and that any preconditions relating specifically to shrubs must be met.